How to Build a DIY Compost Bin For Rich Amendments

 Ways to Use Compost

 Using finished compost is pretty simple.
 Add it to your outdoor space in rings around plants or incorporate it into a blend of topsoil, fertilizers, and existing garden soil as an amendment.
-You can also use actively composting materials in a hugelkultur raised bed, adding them while they are breaking down for later planting.
+You can also use actively composting materials in a hugelkultur raised bed, adding them while they break down for later planting.

 For instance, I’ve been preparing a bed for fall and winter gardening a couple of months ahead of time.
 In this process, I’ve built my hugel base with logs and branches, with leaves and grass clippings between the spaces.
 As kitchen scraps are made from cooking in the house, they head outside to the hugel bed.
-In a couple of months, I’ll have a rich soil to plant in.
+In a couple of months, I’ll have rich soil to plant in.

 When you use your own DIY compost as opposed to the bagged stuff from the garden center, you’ll watch your garden grow much more in a shorter period.
-Happy Composting!

 Frequently Asked Questions

-Q: What material do I need to make my own compost bin?
+What material do I need to make my own compost bin?

-A: It can be as simple as a plastic bin with holes in it or a worm bed.
+It can be as simple as a plastic bin with holes in it or a worm bed.

-Q: How do you start a compost bin for beginners?
+How do you start a compost bin for beginners?

-A: Check some of the DIY options mentioned in the first section of this piece.
+Check some of the DIY options mentioned in the first section of this piece.

-Q: Does a compost bin need air holes?
+Does a compost bin need air holes?

-A: Yes.
+Yes.
 This is very important.
 You need air for the aerobic process that breaks down composting material.

-Q: Does compost need sun?
+Does compost need sun?

-A: Not necessarily, but it will help heat the pile and catalyze the process.
+Not necessarily, but it will help heat the pile and catalyze the process.

-Q: How often should compost be turned?
+How often should compost be turned?

-A: Turn your compost pile every 4 to 5 weeks.
+Turn your compost pile every 4 to 5 weeks.

-Q: How long does it take for compost to break down?
+How long does it take for compost to break down?

-A: Depending on the material, the composting process can take anywhere from a few weeks to a few years to break down.
+Depending on the material, the composting process can take anywhere from a few weeks to a few years to break down.

-Q: Do compost bins smell?
+Do compost bins smell?

-A: Most of the time, correctly composted matter won’t smell.
+Most of the time, correctly composted matter won’t smell.
 However, it depends on what you are composting.
 Many times, a smelly compost bin indicates an imbalance in the materials being composted.

 Share This Post